ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/_index.md

 Butler SOS is written in Node.js, which is a cross-platform programming environment.
 This means most kinds of computers and servers can be used to run Butler SOS, including Windows, Linux and Mac OS.

-Setting up Butler SOS is pretty straight forward, but you do need a working understanding of Qlik Sense admin tasks.
+Setting up Butler SOS is pretty straightforward, but you do need a working understanding of Qlik Sense admin tasks.
 For example, you need to export certificates from the QMC, as well as installing Butler SOS itself.
 {{% /pageinfo %}}